 One copy can be obtained each year at no charge by ordering from:

 A student can order additional copies of an ROA, at a cost of $15.30 per copy by sending in a completed application form or by ordering online.

 Printed NCEA results notices will not be distributed to all learners automatically.
 Learners who require a printed result notice must login and order one before 31 December each year to receive it in mid-January.
 Later orders will take longer to process.
 There is no charge.

 Results notices show results for all assessed standards entered by the student in the previous year.
 They also show endorsements gained either for an NCEA certificate or a school course.

-If you require further assistance or have any questions relating to NCEA you can contact Mrs Mary Graham, Principal's Nominee (NZQA Liaison).
+If you require further assistance or have any questions relating to NCEA you can contact Mrs Mary Graham, Assistant Headmaster - Academics.
 Email: email@example.com